Grammar Quiz

 • That isn’t your book, is it?

-• Did you study hard, aren’t you?
+• Did you study hard, didn’t you?

 • What beautiful weather today!